O'Sullivan beats old rival Williams in thriller

 "Nobody's ever potted as many long balls against me.
 It was quite ironic really that he missed a long one in the last frame to let me in."

-O'Sullivan led 5-3 at the end of the afternoon session after breaks of 131 - the highest of the tournament so far - and 128.
+Englishman O'Sullivan led 5-3 at the end of the afternoon session after breaks of 131 - the highest of the tournament so far - and 128.

 Williams, 47, made a break of 103 to win the first frame of the evening session but his 46-year-old opponent responded with a 100 and made two other century breaks - 106 and 127 - on his way to victory.